envato/knuckle_cluster/README.md

 profile | Another profile to inherit settings from.
 Settings from lower profiles can be overridden in higher ones.

 ## Spot Fleets
 If you wish to see what instances are running within a spot fleet, KnuckleCluster can do that too!.
 In your config, use `spot_request_id` instead of `cluster_name`.
+Note that the `containers` command will not work when invoking (use `agents` instead).

+## AutoScaling Groups
-Note that the `containers` command will not work when invoking.
+If you wish to see what instances are running within an ASG, KnuckleCluster can do that too!.
+In your config, use `asg_name` instead of `cluster_name`.
+Note that the `containers` command will not work when invoking (use `agents` instead).

 ## Maintainer
 [Envato](https://github.com/envato)